Improving Fine-Grained Control via Aggregation of Multiple Diffusion Models: Experiments

 \section{Experiments}

-In this section, we aggregate several classic conditional diffusion models, all of which are based on SD and satisfy the AMDM requirements of a shared encoder and identical SDE, followed by a series of ablation experiments to demonstrate its optimality.
-The core idea of our experiment is to demonstrate the effectiveness of the AMDM algorithm is as follows: Given a set of models with varying control capabilities, we only need to focus on whether the target model, after aggregating features from other models, can enhance its performance in areas of weak control, reaching the level of the stronger models, while simultaneously preserving its own control advantages.
+In this section, we aggregate several classic conditional diffusion models, all of which belong to the same Stable Diffusion ecosystem, followed by a series of ablation experiments to demonstrate its optimality.
+The core idea of our experiment is to demonstrate the effectiveness of the AMDM algorithm: Given a set of models with varying control capabilities, we only need to focus on whether the target model, after aggregating features from other models, can significantly enhance its performance in areas of weak control, while simultaneously introducing only minor performance trade-offs in its areas of strength.
 All experiments were conducted using a single RTX 3090 GPU and experimental details and additional experiments are provided in Appendix \ref{ed}.